 If you’ve tried this recipe, please rate it and leave a comment on this post.
 I love hearing feedback from you.
 It helps me and other readers too!
 If you love Pinterest, feel free to leave a comment and photo there too.
 Also, if you like to share, use the hashtag #thecarefreekitchen on Instagram and tag me @thecarefreekitchen so I can find you and give your post some love.
 You can also find me on Facebook at The Carefree Kitchen.
 Thank you!!

-This Hard Boiled Eggs Recipe will show you how to make perfectly hard boiled eggs with baking soda every single time.
+This Hard Boiled Eggs Recipe will show you how to make perfect baking soda boiled eggs every single time.
 You only need eggs, water, ice, baking soda, a timer, and a few helpful tips.